If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

-The Nikon 300mm f/4E is VERY sharp, even shooting it wide open.
-It has snip-snappy autofocus as well.
+The Nikon 300mm f/4E is very sharp, even shooting it wide open.
+It has really fast autofocus as well.

 It’s an awesome camera/lens combination for sports, action and bird photography.
 It’s really nice that the lens is small/light enough that you don’t have to use a monopod just to be able to hold it steady.
 And for something like bird photography where you’re likely to be hiking to get on location, the lighter weight is a big back saver.

-It’s tough to talk about the Nikon D750 without sounding hypey.
-But in all honesty, it’s a really impressive camera that’s a blast to shoot.
+The Nikon D750 is an impressive camera that’s a blast to shoot.
 And where it’s even more impressive is in how malleable its files are.